Do I Need to File a Lawsuit After Being Hurt in an Accident?

 1. Interview Law Firms

 Your first step to choosing a reputable personal injury lawyer to help you with your claim is to interview some potential candidates.
 See our blog, “Frequently Asked Questions About Hiring an Accident Lawyer” for help with this stage of the process.
 When looking, keep in mind that a reputable law firm, as well as the injury attorneys that work for the law firm, all retain valid licensing.
 It is vital that you use an accident attorney that is actually licensed by the state and has passed the state bar exam.
 Be sure they are well-versed in personal injury cases as well.
-You do not want to retain a civil lawyer to represent your accident claim who has very little actual injury case experience; instead, you want to hire an accident attorney that specializes solely in personal injury law.
+You do not want to retain a civil lawyer to represent your accident claim who has very little actual injury case experience; instead, you want to hire an accident attorney who concentrates solely on personal injury law.

 2. Schedule an Initial Consultation